 This Annual Report includes certain financial measures which are not accounting measures within the scope of IFRS.
 Such non-IFRS measures are defined as ones that measure historical or future financial performance, financial position or cash flows but which exclude or include amounts that would not be so adjusted in the most comparable IFRS measures.
 Such measures are defined further in the footnotes that follow including, where relevant, reconciliations to the nearest IFRS measure.
 These non-IFRS measures are not a substitute for IFRS measures.
-Such non-IFRS measures include Return on tangible equity (RoTE), Banking net interest margin, Liquidity Coverage Ratio (LCR) and Common Equity Tier 1 capital ratio for 2013 and 2012.
+Such non-IFRS measures include Return on tangible equity (RoTE), Banking net interest margin and Liquidity Coverage Ratio (LCR).
 The LCR was also a non-IFRS measure until its enactment into law in 2015.
-Details of the calculation of the LCR which is the ratio of the eligible liquidity pool as a percentage of the anticipated net cash flows from those assets, are shown on page 117.
+Details of the calculation of the LCR which is the ratio of the eligible liquidity pool as a percentage of the anticipated net cash flows from those assets, are shown on page 119.